Skip to main content

 Token Replay Prevention

-Without resource indicators, a token stolen from one API can be replayed to access other APIs.
+Without resource indicators, a token stolen from one API can be replayed against other APIs.
 With resource indicators:

-• Each token is bound to specific resource server(s) via aud claim
+• Each token is bound to specific resource server(s) via the aud claim.

-• Resource servers validate audience before accepting tokens
+• Resource servers validate the audience before accepting tokens.

-• Compromised API cannot use stolen tokens elsewhere
+• A compromised API cannot use stolen tokens elsewhere.

 Least Privilege